cosmic-api/teleport/python/docs/source/index.rst

     @t.register("Color")
     class ColorType(ConcreteType):
+        wraps = "String"

         def contains(self, value):
-            if not t("String").contains(value):
-                return False
             return re.compile('^#[0-9a-f]{6}$').match(value) is not None

-Once we have called :meth:`~teleport.Teleport.register`, we can use it as a first-class citizen:
+Once we have called :meth:`~teleport.Teleport.register`, we can use the new type as a first-class citizen:

 .. code-block:: python